This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 1. Enter the parameters for connection on the Connection tab:

-1. If your database is hosted on an Azure or AWS server: navigate to the SSH Tunnel tab and enter the following parameters:
+1. (Optional) If your database is hosted on an Azure or AWS server, navigate to the SSH Tunnel tab and enter the following parameters:

 1. Click Save to finalize the creation of this second connection.

-Now that you have created connections to PostgreSQL schemas, jump to step 8.
-Browse the database objects.
+Now that you have successfully established connections to PostgreSQL schemas, jump to ⑧ Browse the database objects.

-In this step you will add 2 connections in SQL Developer to access the repository and data location schemas for Oracle, in addition to the SYSTEM connection.
+In this section, you will add two connections in SQL Developer to access the repository and data location schemas for Oracle, in addition to the SYSTEM connection.

 1. Add a connection for SEMARCHY_REPOSITORY.